New to indices trading?

 A stock index is a hugely important part of our financial world, but it is nothing more than a number representing the top shares from a particular exchange.

-For example, the FTSE 100 represents the largest 100 companies traded on the London Stock Exchange.
-If, on average, the share price of these companies goes up - then the FTSE 100 will rise with them.
+For example, the Switzerland Blue Chip represents 20 companies traded on the Swiss Stock Exchange.
+If, on average, the share price of these companies goes up - then the Switzerland Blue Chip will rise with them.
 And if they fall, it will drop.

 Other examples of stock indices include: